dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 ## Startup filters

-Use [IStartupFilter](/dotnet/api/microsoft.aspnetcore.hosting.istartupfilter) to configure middleware at the beginning or end of an app's [Configure](#the-configure-method) middleware pipeline.
+Use [IStartupFilter](/dotnet/api/microsoft.aspnetcore.hosting.istartupfilter) to configure middleware at the beginning or end of an app's [Configure](#the-configure-method) middleware pipeline. `IStartupFilter` is useful to ensure that a middleware runs before or after middleware added by libraries at the start or end of the app's request processing pipeline.

 `IStartupFilter` implements a single method, [Configure](/dotnet/api/microsoft.aspnetcore.hosting.istartupfilter.configure), which receives and returns an `Action<IApplicationBuilder>`.
 An [IApplicationBuilder](/dotnet/api/microsoft.aspnetcore.builder.iapplicationbuilder) defines a class to configure an app's request pipeline.
 For more information, see [Creating a middleware pipeline with IApplicationBuilder](xref:fundamentals/middleware#creating-a-middleware-pipeline-with-iapplicationbuilder).